-The System Protection has to be turned on in restoring, or you’ll not be able to get into safe mode and a restore window.
-Don’t be panic.
-Two ways on how to enable System Protection are introduced for different situations.
+To put it simply, the System Protection has to be turned on in order to utilize System Restore, or you’ll not be able to get into safe mode and restore Window.

-Handle “You must enable System Protection on this drive” in Windows 10/8/7
+How to resolve “You must enable System Protection on this drive”

-1. Get into the Command Prompt from Advanced options when you cannot get into Windows environment.
+1. Get into the Command Prompt from Advanced options when you cannot get into Windows.